safesparrow/fsharp-benchmark-generator/README.md

 ## Known issues
 * Benchmark assumes that the FSharp.Compiler.Service has already been built
 * Only `Release` configuration is supported
-* Currently BenchmarkDotNet is not used - a single iteration of the listed actions is performed
+* Currently BenchmarkDotNet is not used
 * Little customization of the actual benchmark's environment
-* Console output could be improved
 * Depends on having the correct MSBuild/Dotnet setup available